University Hospitals Sussex NHS Foundation Trust

 University Hospitals Sussex NHS Foundation Trust is an NHS foundation trust which provides clinical services to people in Brighton and Hove, parts of East Sussex and West Sussex.
-It is abbreviated as UHSx to avoid confusion with University Hospital Southampton NHS Foundation Trust (UHS).
+It is abbreviated UHSussex or UHSx.

 History

 The trust was established on 1 April 2021 following the merger of Brighton and Sussex University Hospitals NHS Trust and Western Sussex Hospitals NHS Foundation Trust.

+In 2023 UHSussex opened the new £400million Louisa Martindale Building at the Brighton site.

 Hospitals

 The trust runs the following hospitals: